shahv1057/blog/src/pages/spotify-mood-playlists.md

 1. **Obtain Spotify Data**: Use the Spotify API to obtain all my music listening data from the past year.

-2. **Music Taste Analysis**: Take a deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the year.
+2. **Analyze Music Taste**: Take a deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the year.

-3. **Mood Prediction**: Analyse audio features such as the **_acousticness_**, **_tempo_**, and **_instrumentalness_** of my song preferences and utilize the K-Means Clustering algorithim to stratify the music into different, defined moods.
+3. **Predict Different Moods**: Analyse audio features such as the **_acousticness_**, **_tempo_**, and **_instrumentalness_** of my song preferences and utilize the K-Means Clustering algorithim to stratify the music into different, defined moods.

-4. **Playlist Curation**: Develop custom mood-specific Spotify playlists based on my music preferences and mood clusters from the last two parts.
+4. **Create Playlists**: Develop custom mood-specific Spotify playlists based on my music preferences and mood clusters from the last two parts.

 ## Obtaining Spotify Data